-You can also optionally modify some of the default values for the seeded Workflow Notification Mailer or create additional notification mailer service components.
+You can also optionally create additional notification mailer service components.
 For example, you can create a notification mailer that processes only messages that belong to a particular workflow item type.
 You can also configure any notification mailer service component to process only inbound messages, or only outbound messages.

-You can associate inbound and outbound mailers with each other by assigning them the same mailer node name.
+You associate inbound and outbound mailers with each other by assigning them the same mailer node name.
 You can optionally assign the same node name to multiple outbound mailers, but you must not assign the same node name to more than one mailer that performs inbound processing.

-- If you create an outbound-only mailer, but you still want to perform response processing for responses to the outbound messages it sends, you should create exactly one other mailer with the same node name that does perform inbound message processing.
-Otherwise, there will be no inbound mailer that can process incoming responses to outbound messages sent by this outbound mailer.
-However, if you only plan to send outbound messages for summary or For Your Information (FYI) notifications that do not require a response, then you can configure an outbound-only mailer without creating a corresponding inbound mailer. - If you create an inbound-only mailer, you should create at least one outbound mailer with the same node name.
+- If you create an outbound-only mailer, but you still want to perform response processing for e-mail responses to the outbound messages it sends, you should create exactly one other mailer with the same node name that does perform inbound message processing.
+Otherwise, there will be no inbound mailer that can process incoming responses to outbound messages sent by this outbound mailer. - If you only want to implement outbound message processing, without inbound e-mail response processing, then you can configure an outbound-only mailer without creating a corresponding inbound mailer.
+In this case you should configure the mailer to use message templates for response-required notifications that do not request a response by e-mail, but instead direct recipients to respond from the Notification Details Web page.
+For example, you can configure the mailer to send response-required notifications using the Workflow View From UI message template, which is an alternative template provided by Oracle Workflow in the System: Mailer item type, or create your own custom message templates.
+The outbound-only mailer can still use the standard message templates to send outbound summary notifications or For Your Information (FYI) notifications that do not require a response. - If you create an inbound-only mailer, you should create at least one outbound mailer with the same node name.
 Otherwise, no inbound response messages will be marked with that node name and this inbound mailer will have no messages to process.

 Note: The node name for each node must be unique.
 However, multiple outbound mailers and one inbound mailer can share the same node.
-The maximum length for a node name is eight characters.
+The maximum length for a node name is eight characters, and the node name cannot include any spaces or any of the following characters: left bracket ([), right bracket (]), slash (/), or at sign (@).